We are Perceptive

 The Perceptive approach

-Our approach is centred on developing psychological formulations that move beyond surface-level behaviour to explore what may be maintaining or contributing to a child or young person’s difficulties.
+Our approach is centred on psychological formulation; developing a deep understanding of the emotional, developmental, and relational needs that may be maintaining or contributing to a child’s difficulties.

 This understanding is then translated into practical guidance that supports decision-making, planning, and intervention across home, school, and wider systems.